MakeSchool/institutional-plan/admissions/admissions.md

-*   1:1 no longer required for all applicants
+*   1:1 admissions interview is no longer required for all applicants
 *   Application fee for international applicants